Early Childhood Education (Certificate)

 Become a qualified Early Childhood Educator and contribute to the well-being of children, families and communities.
 A combination of practical experience and theoretical material will give you the skills and knowledge to work with children from newborns to eight years old.

-Learn to observe, assess and guide child development, both individually and in groups.
+Through online classes, you'll learn to observe, assess and guide child development both individually and in groups.
 Gain the confidence to communicate and collaborate with children, caregivers, their community and your colleagues.
 Understand how to promote health and nutrition, and experience managing a child-care setting.

 Graduates with an ECE certification can apply for a provincial license to practice as an Early Childhood Educator and work in provincially licensed preschool and child-care centres.
 You’ll also have the option to complete additional courses to qualify for a Special Needs Certificate and receive your ECE Diploma.